Lucius Barker: Academic positions

-Barker was the 1992–1993 president of the American Political Science Association.
-He was the second Black president of the association; the first, 40 years before, had been Ralph Bunche.
-He was also the 1984 president of the Midwest Political Science Association.
+He was also the 1984 president of the Midwest Political Science Association (MPSA).
+The MPSA established an annual award in Barker's honor, recognizing exemplary papers on the topic of race or ethnicity and politics.
 Barker was the founding editor of the National Review of Black Politics (then the National Political Science Review), a journal of the National Conference of Black Political Scientists.